This is not a blog post about some obscure aspect of an ancient language – sorry folks.

 Memory is mercifully anaesthetic; while the physical data of daily life can be easily recalled long after the event, the internal world of feeling that accompanies the who, what and where slips silently away, leaving only the hollow knowledge that there was pain, but not how the pain was.
 Committing this personal story to prose is therefore one way of preserving things that it could one day do me good to keep in mind.
 It could also be explicitly and confidently intended as an era’s closing epilogue, as my health steadily continues to improve, but to call it so would definitely be to bait fate.

 A concurrent motivation is an offering of experience, gladly given from one dust-doomed creature to another.
 No one needs to read it – and I am grateful that you have made it this far.
 However, I mean no pretention when I say that I am not the same person I was at the end of last year.
-Since then I have learned many profound things that in fact now offer me feelings of sincere and confident hope.
+Since then I have experienced and learned many profound and terrible things – which in fact now offer me feelings of sincere and confident hope.
 Whether it be through kind-hearted concern, ghoulish curiosity, perhaps even inimical Schadenfreude, my experiences could be of interest, use or just momentary diversion for the many people out there in the world who are not me.

 It is divided into two parts: the first is a history, and is the original text, while the second is a vague attempt at reflection and summary, which started out as a single paragraph, but got loose from me and grew into something bigger.